 - Priority 1 Children looked after by a Local Authority (in accordance with section 22 of the Children Act 1989) and children who were previously looked after but ceased to be so because they were adopted or became subject to a child arrangements or special guardianship order.
-This includes those children who appear to the admission authority to have been in state care outside of England and ceased to be in state care as a result of being adopted. - Priority 2 Children on roll at St. Alphege Infant School at the time of application (for Junior applications only). - Priority 3 Baptised children whose parent(s) regularly worship at St. Alphege or the District Churches of the parish, St. Helen's and St. Michael's and who would have a sibling at the St. Alphege Schools at the same time. - Priority 4 Baptised children whose parent(s) regularly worship at St. Alphege or one of its District Churches. - Priority 5 Baptised children whose parent(s) regularly worship at a Church of England church other than St. Alphege or one of its District Churches. - Priority 6 Children whose parent(s) regularly worship at St. Alphege, or the District Churches of St Helen's or St Michael's in Solihull. - Priority 7 Baptised children whose parent(s) regularly worship at any Church of England Church or another Christian church . - Priority 8 Other baptised children. - Priority 9 Children who would have a sibling at the schools at the same time. - Priority 10 Other children.
+This includes those children who appear to the admission authority to have been in state care outside of England and ceased to be in state care as a result of being adopted. - Priority 2 Children on roll at St. Alphege Infant School at the time of application (for St. Alphege Junior School applications only). - Priority 3 Baptised children whose parent(s)/carers regularly worship at St. Alphege or the District Churches of the parish, St. Helen's and St. Michael's, and who would have a sibling at the St. Alphege Schools at the same time. - Priority 4 Baptised children whose parent(s)/carers regularly worship at St. Alphege or one of its District Churches. - Priority 5 Baptised children whose parent(s)/carers regularly worship at a Church of England church other than St. Alphege or one of its District Churches, or at any Church of England Church or other Christian Church. - Priority 6 Children whose parent(s)/carers regularly worship at St. Alphege, or the District Churches of St Helen's or St Michael's in Solihull or at any or other Christian church . - Priority 7 Other baptised children. - Priority 8 Children who would have a sibling at the schools at the same time. - Priority 9 Other children.